Sangwa-C/portfolio/README.md

 ## Known Bugs
 {It may not be accessed on all devices!}
 ## Technologies Used
-{HTML for structuring
+* HTML for structuring
-CSS for styling}
+* CSS for styling
+* JavaScript and jQuery
 ## Support and contact details
-{For any inquiries please text on chelseasabinesangwa@gmail.com}
+For any inquiries please text on chelseasabinesangwa@gmail.com
 ### License
 MIT Copyright (c) Chelsea 2019.